-If you start your own seeds indoors or buy small transplants from the nursery you will likely be potting up seedlings before they are able to be moved to the garden.
-If you are new to gardening or even new to seed starting let’s discuss the what, why, when and how of potting up seedlings.
+If you start your seeds indoors or buy small transplants from the nursery you will likely be potting up seedlings before they can be moved to the garden.
+If you are new to gardening or even new to seed starting let’s discuss the what, why, when, and how of potting up seedlings.

 What is potting up?

 Potting up seedlings is simply the process of moving your plant or seedlings to a bigger pot when they have outgrown their previous pot.
 Usually, when you are starting plants from seed you are starting in small containers.
 These small containers allow the seeds to stay moist in their initial germination phase.
 Once your seeds have germinated you should separate them into their own larger pot to continue their growing process.

 If you start your seeds in too large of a pot initially you are not setting your seeds up for success.
 In a large pot with a small seedling, you will have excess soil.
 The excess soil will hold the water around the plant’s roots. depriving them of air and killing them.
 Give the plants a pot that is about an inch wider than the root ball.
 This will allow the roots to continue to grow and allow for better water distribution.

 One common reason you should pot up your seedlings is if you started too many seeds in one container.
 Most people starting seeds will put multiple seeds in one seed cell.
 I do this because not all seeds will germinate.
 If I only plant one seed per cell I may not get as many plants as I need for my garden due to germination rate.
 When potting up seedlings you can separate the multiple seedlings into their container to allow them more room as they grow.